Restaurant Marketing

 High-value guests Top 20% by lifetime spend VIP early access to new menu items or exclusive events

-Delivery customers Orders exclusively via delivery Reactivation offer with free delivery via direct ordering page
+Delivery customers Orders exclusively via delivery Reactivation offer with free delivery via the direct ordering page

-Loyalty members Enrolled in loyalty program Points expiry reminder with double-points event
+Loyalty members Enrolled in the loyalty program Points expiry reminder with a double-points event

-Menu-preference groups Consistently orders from a specific category New item alert targeting vegan or gluten-free orderers
+Menu-preference groups Consistently order from a specific category New item alert targeting vegan or gluten-free orderers

 Catering buyers Placed large or group orders Seasonal catering reminder ahead of holidays or corporate events

-Measurable outcomes to track by segment: repeat order rate, average order value lift, reactivation rate, and campaign-attributed revenue per segment.
+Measurable outcomes to track by segment: repeat order rate, average order value lift, reactivation rate, and orders tied back to each campaign per segment.

 Revenue Optimization Through Restaurant Marketing Automation